 - Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order (See Note 2) including children previously in state care outside of England who have ceased to be in state care as a result of being adopted. (see Note 3) - 2 Children who have exceptional medical or social needs that make it essential that their child attends Whitley Memorial CE Primary School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 4) - 3 Children with a normal home address (See Note 5) in the school catchment area (See map attached) and with a sibling (see Note 6) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
+(See Note 4) - Children with a normal home address (See Note 5) in the school catchment area (See map attached) and with a sibling (see Note 6) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
 (Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister or the child of the parent/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as the sibling.) - Children with a normal home address (See Note 5) outside the school catchment area (see map attached) and with a sibling (See Note 6) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
 (Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister or the child of the parent/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as the sibling.) - 5 Children with a normal home address (See Note 5) in the school catchment area.
-(See map attached). - Other children who do not fall within the oversubscription criteria, ranked by distance from the school, with priority given to children who live nearest to the school as measured by using the LA's computerised measuring system.
+(See map attached). - 6 Children of parents worshipping regularly and frequently at the parish church of St Cuthbert, Bedlington. (see Note 7) - 7 Children of parents worshipping regularly and frequently at another Christian church who wish their child to attend this school because of its Christian foundation.
+(See Note 7) - Other children who do not fall within the oversubscription criteria, ranked by distance from the school, with priority given to children who live nearest to the school as measured by using the LA's computerised measuring system.
 Distances are measured in a straight line, 'as the crow flies', from the main entrance of the child's home to the main entrance of the school.